Finding the Best Shoes for Plantar Fasciitis:

 Best Trainers for Plantar Fasciitis UK

-Sole Bliss recently launched the Miracle Trainer - a specialist trainer designed to soothe sensitive soles and protect painful feet.
+Sole Bliss recently launched the Miracle Trainer - a specialist trainers designed to soothe sensitive soles and protect painful feet.
 Our Miracle Trainer is the best trainer for plantar fasciitis, thanks to its ultra-cushioned and anatomically contoured footbed.

 In addition to this specialist footbed for plantar fasciitis, the Miracle Trainer features a deep and wide toe-box, our iconic Bunion Bed stretch panel for bunions (hallux valgus) and soft leather lining and uppers.
 It's not just the best trainer for plantar fasciitis; it's the best trainer for bunions, wide feet, hammer toes, flat feet and all sorts of foot conditions.